 Unless we are to entertain the notion that some people from the first century A.D. are even now still living on earth, then we have to acknowledge that Jesus said He would come in His kingdom in the their lifetime, in the first century A.D.

 “But when they persecute you in this city, flee ye into another: for verily I say unto you, Ye shall not have gone over the cities of Israel, till the Son of man be come.“

-The disciples were told that they would not finish their mission to all of the cities of Israel before the Lord would come again.
-Remember, we must discern and analyze who is being spoken to and when.
+Keep in mind who was speaking, when He was speaking, and to whom was He speaking.
 Some instructions are generic, meant for all people of all time.
 Some instructions were specific, only to a certain person, or group of people.
 We must know the difference.

 Matt 23: 31-36; “31 Wherefore ye be witnesses unto yourselves, that ye are the children of them which killed the prophets.
 32 Fill ye up then the measure of your fathers.
 33 Ye serpents, ye generation of vipers, how can ye escape the damnation of hell?
 34 Wherefore, behold, I send unto you prophets, and wise men, and scribes: and some of them ye shall kill and crucify; and some of them shall ye scourge in your synagogues, and persecute them from city to city: 35 That upon you may come all the righteous blood shed upon the earth, from the blood of righteous Abel unto the blood of Zacharias son of Barachias, whom ye slew between the temple and the altar.
 36 Verily I say unto you, All these things shall come upon this generation.”

-They, the scribes and Pharisees, would kill (in their future, in their day and time) and crucify the wise men and prophets He would send them.
+They, the scribes and Pharisees, would kill (in their future, in their day and time) and crucify the wise men and prophets Jesus would send them.
 They would scourge the wise men in the synagogues.
 They would persecute the wise men and scribes from city to city.

-The religious and political leaders of the Jews, the Saducees, scribes, and Pharisees, of the first century A.D. would eventually crucify our Lord, and persecute the Christians.
+The religious and political leaders of the Jews, the Sadducees, scribes, and Pharisees of the first century A.D. would eventually crucify our Lord, and persecute His called-out ones, His “ekklesia.”
 They would use Saul and others, and hide behind the Romans to do it.
-They held this power until the temple was destroyed in A.D.
+They ruled and held this power until the temple was destroyed in A.D.
 70.

-Jesus has been seated at the right hand of the Father in Heaven since he received the Kingdom in the first century A.D.
+Jesus has been seated at the right hand of the Father in Heaven since He received the Kingdom at His ascension in the first century A.D.
 He is here with us now!
 He has been judging the world ever since, and each judgment is a Coming of the Lord.
 I am sure He has come in judgment many times since the first century A.D.
 But, the subject coming spoken of in the New Testament was pronounced on that generation, in that century, in the first century A.D.